How you can improve data centre efficiency without dropping it in the sea

-Of course, hot and cold aisle containment probably isn’t practical for smaller server rooms and data centres, where space restrictions and increased costs make the option prohibitive.Virtualise servers and storage
+Of course, hot and cold aisle containment probably isn’t practical for smaller server rooms and data centers, where space restrictions and increased costs make the option prohibitive.Virtualise servers and storage

-Within data centres you will often find a dedicated server for each application, which can be incredibly inefficient, for both energy use and budget.
+Within data centers you will often find a dedicated server for each application, which can be incredibly inefficient, for both energy use and budget.

 With virtualisation, you can share servers and storage onto one shared platform, whilst still maintaining a level of segregation between data, operating systems and applications.